NIKHILDSARI/InternshipAssignment/README.md

 connect to Postgres , create and populate tables -    psql -U postgres_username -d myDataBase_Name -a -f ./indian_banks.sql

-note: if file encoding error occurs, add this command at top of .sql file - SET CLIENT_ENCODING TO 'utf8';
+Note: If file encoding error occurs, add this command at top of .sql file - SET CLIENT_ENCODING TO 'utf8';

 Creating Django project -

                         - pipenv install django

 			- django-admin startproject Myinternshipassignment .

 			- django-admin startapp  Query

+ Note: To auto create legacy data from postgres,use command: python manage.py inspectdb > models.py

 Endpoints -

-1) banklist/ - (GET) Endpoint to get Bank list
+1) banklist/ - (GET) Endpoint to get all banks list.

-2)  branchdetails/ - (POST) Endpoint to get particular Branchs detailes when bank and branch name are given
+2) branchdetails/ - (POST) Endpoint to get particular Branches details when bank and branch name are given.

-3) specific_branchdetails/ - (POST) Endpoint to get all bank branches for a particular area
+3) specific_branchdetails/ - (POST) Endpoint to get all bank branches for a particular area.

 Methods used -